Table of Contents

 Long and stick-straight hair may make you look older than your actual age as it looks less voluminous, thus indicating the natural process of aging.

-Short pixie is known to be the most low-maintenance haircut.
+The short pixie is known to be the lowest maintenance haircut.
 Cutting it once every month is enough for its maintenance.

 What Hair Color Makes You Look Younger?